danielcristho/Mobile-Docs/diceroller/README.md

 Modification:

-- Changed the dice color to red.
+- Changed the dice color to white & green.
 - Added a description for each dice roll outcome.

 ```kt